PIGDreamer: Privileged Information Guided World Models for Safe Partially Observable Reinforcement Learning: Preliminaries

 \section{Preliminaries}

-\textbf{Constrained Partially Observable Markov Decision Processes (CPOMDPs) } Sequential decision making problems under partial observations are typically formulated as Partially Observable Markov Decision Processes (POMDPs)~\citep{JMLR:v18:16-300}, represented as the tuple $\left ( S,A,P,R,Z,O,\gamma \right ) $.
+\paragraph{CPOMDPs} Sequential decision making problems under partial observations are typically formulated as Partially Observable Markov Decision Processes (POMDPs)~\citep{JMLR:v18:16-300}, represented as the tuple $\left ( S,A,P,R,Z,O,\gamma \right ) $.
 The state space is denoted as $S$ and the action space as $A$.
 The transition probability function is denoted as $P\left ( s^{\prime } | s , a\right ) $.
 Let $Z$ be the observation space, $O\left ( z | s^{\prime } , a\right )$ stands for the observation probability.
 The reward function is represented by $R\left ( s , a\right )$.
 The discount factor is represented by $\gamma$.
 In POMDPs framework, the agent has access only to the observations $z_t$ and actions $a_t$ at each time step $t$, without direct knowledge of the underlying state of the environment.